cloud-66-internal/help.cloud66.com/_includes/tutorials/server-restart-notifications.md

 The unattended-upgrades package signals to the operating system that a restart is required by creating a file <i>/var/run/reboot-required</i>.
 Cloud 66 will check periodically if this file is present and bring that forward into the UI.

 ## I've restarted, but I still see the notification
 Due to the periodic checking of your server (as stated above) it can take up to 12 hours for your notifications to be cleared.
-Deploying your stack will cause an immediate refresh of your restart notification state (after deployment completes).
+Deploying your application will cause an immediate refresh of your restart notification state (after deployment completes).
 You can also manually check your restart required status on your server by running the command:

 <pre class="terminal">
 sudo bash -c "if [ -f /var/run/reboot-required ]; then echo 'Server is requesting restart'; fi"